ddcovery/d_null_safety/README.md

 }
 ```

-A more "functional" orientation could be
+A more "functional" orientation could be to avoid null using the Option/Some/None pattern that avoid null references problem **by design**

 ```Dart
 class Person {